 - Food falling from the mouth

-Proper oral posture training with intention will help us develop the muscle function and in turn help with most common dental problems of crooked teeth, mouth breathing, bite and jaw problems which have far reaching effects on the rest of the body as described.
+Intentional proper oral posture training will help us develop the muscle function and in turn help with most common dental problems of crooked teeth, mouth breathing, bite and jaw problems which have far reaching effects on the rest of the body as described.

 Gopex (Good oral posture exercises):